KHAYYAM-SHAH/Facial-Recognition-Attendance-System/README.md

 Features

-Check camera
+1. Check camera
-Capture faces
+2. Capture faces
-Train faces
+3. Train faces
-Recognize faces and log attendance
+4. Recognize faces and log attendance
-Auto email (experimental, not fully wired in)
+5. Auto email (not functional but can be implemented)

 How it works